 So, whether you eat or drink, or whatever you do, do all to the glory of God….1 Corinthians 10:31

 There are a bunch of other verses that I could point to, but I think this enough to make the point.
 I believe that God is much more interested in you being like Jesus than He is in anything else.
-That isn’t to say that God doesn’t care about who you marry, what college we go to, or what job you take.
+That isn’t to say that God doesn’t care about who you marry, what college you go to, or what job you take.
 The larger point is that he cares more about how you do the job you have, how you treat the spouse you have, or how you use the college experience you have.

 The Bible highlights the importance of our attitude, motivations, and behaviors in our life circumstances.
 So much of what happens to us in life is out of our control.
 What we can control is our response to those circumstances.
 Therefore, when a decision is to be made, you need to consider how that choice will affect your obedience.
 God makes it pretty clear that we are to make disciples, to do good works, practice love and kindness, and to honor him in every aspect of your life.
 Essentially, he wants us to be like Jesus.
 If the decision hinders you from being like Jesus, then you have chosen poorly.